HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 Key observations from a pentesting perspective:

-- Java parsers are the most consistently vulnerable out of the box.
+- Historically Java XML parsers have required explicit hardening and many frameworks still rely on insecure defaults.
 If the target runs Java, XXE should be high on the testing list.
 - PHP requires the `LIBXML_NOENT` flag to enable entity substitution.
 The vulnerability often comes from developers explicitly enabling it or from legacy code that predates current best practices.
 - .NET changed defaults in version 4.5.2.
 Applications running on older .NET frameworks or using custom `XmlResolver` configurations are likely vulnerable.
-- Python's `lxml` has been safe by default for years but `xml.dom.minidom` behavior depends on the underlying expat version and configuration.
+- Python's `lxml` has been safe by default for years but `xml.dom.minidom` behavior depends on the underlying SAX parser configuration which may vary.
 - Ruby's Nokogiri treats documents as untrusted by default, making XXE unlikely unless the developer overrides this behavior.

 ## What Happens During Resolution